NethermindEth/Paprika/docs/design.md

 `NibblePath` is a custom implementation of the path of nibbles, needed to traverse the Trie of Ethereum.
 The structure allocates no memory and uses `ref` semantics to effectively traverse the path.
 It also allows for efficient comparisons and slicing.
 As it's `ref` based, it can be built on top of `Span<byte>`.

-### NibbleBasedMap
+### SlottedArray

-The `NibbleBasedMap` component is responsible for storing data in-page.
+The `SlottedArray` component is responsible for storing data in-page.
 It does it by using path-based addressing based on the functionality provided by `NibblePath`.
 The path is not the only discriminator for the values though.
 The other part required to create a `Key` is the `type` of entry.
 Currently, there are the following types of entries:

 1. `Account` - identifies `(balance, nonce, codeHash, storageRootHash)` of a given account.
 The entry type is aligned with `Account` of Ethereum.
 It uses a more efficient encoding though that requires to be translated to RLP later.
 1. `StorageCell` - identifies that the given entry is a storage cell that is kept in-page, alongside other account attributes.
 To make it unique, the storage cell address is stored as the first 32 bytes of its raw data.
 It is used for comparisons whenever needed.